PianaJava/JavaOOP/README.md

 # Preparation for OCA exam.
-Deadline within 2020.
-From 1Z0-808 Note
+Deadline within 2020. </br>
+Resorces from OCA: Oracle Certified Associate Java,SE 8 Programmer, Study Guide, Exam 1Z0-808

 <b>✓Java Basics </b></br>
 Define the scope of variables // Define the structure of a Java class // Create executable Java applications with a main method; run a Java program from the command line; including console output //Import other Java packages to make them accessible in your code // Compare and contrast the features and components of Java such as platform independence, object orientation, encapsulation, etc.  </br>